-- A vacancy rate of 6%, demonstrating a healthy housing selection - Good variation of housing options - High levels of mortgage affordability - The median rental rate is the lowest in the area \$827 maybe falling behind.
+- A vacancy rate of 6%, demonstrating a healthy housing selection - Good variation of housing options - High levels of mortgage affordability - The median rental rate is the lowest in the area \$827

+This chapter has also uncovered some areas where Imlay City maybe falling behind.
 To be discussed in more detail in other chapters, there are areas throughout the City that present an opportunity for growth.
 Some of these topics include: